drotiro/dbtoy/README.md

 database.
 2. Modprobe fuse kernel module.
 3. Run dbtoy passing your credentials and the mount point.

 To see a list of options run dbtoy without arguments.

-<p>Here's some example:
+Here's some example:

-<p>Connecting to MySQL running on a remote server:
+Connecting to MySQL running on a remote server:

-<p>`dbtoy -u username -p password -h remotehost -d mysql /mnt/dbtoy`
+    dbtoy -u username -p password -h remotehost -d mysql /mnt/dbtoy

-<p>Connecting to PostgreSQL running locally:
+Connecting to PostgreSQL running locally:

-<p>`dbtoy -u postgres -p '' -d postgresql -i postgres /mnt/dbtoy`
+    dbtoy -u postgres -p '' -d postgresql -i postgres /mnt/dbtoy

-4. Walk through your filesystem.
+Then, walk through your filesystem.
 Each schema has its own directory, containing one subdirectory for every table.
 Inside the dirs there is one file with the description of the datatypes and another with the data.
 Ex.:

 * mountpoint
  * schema 1